flathub-infra/documentation/docs/07-tips-and-tricks/index.md

 :::note

-If your custom installation is the only one with the remote you\'re installing from, `--installation` can be omitted.
+If your custom installation is the only one with the remote you're installing from, `--installation` can be omitted.
 :::